slieb74/ds-prob-permutations-lab-nyc-career-ds-062518/README.md

 prob_unlock
 ```

 Right before you lost your phone you ate a pretzel, and you are pretty sure a grease pattern was left on the four crucial digits of your screen.
-The four letters in your access code are 3,4,7 and 8, and you realize that this information can increase the thieve's chances massively.
-Assuming the thieve interprets the smudgemarks in an intelligent way, what are the chances that the phone will be unlocked successfully?
+The four letters in your access code are 3,4,7 and 8, and you realize that this information can increase the thief's chances massively.
+Assuming the thief interprets the smudgemarks in an intelligent way, what are the chances that the phone will be unlocked successfully?

 ```python